zhaoyul/aposd-vs-clean-code/README.md

 Why indeed?
 This is not at all easy to understand.
 I needed to go on an hour long bike ride to finally work it out.
 Again, maybe I'm dense, but this is not an easy thing to understand.

 And again I was not teaching software developers the most optimal way to calculate prime numbers.
-I was teaching them how and when to break large functions up into smaller classes and smaller functions.
+I was teaching them how and when to break large methods up into smaller classes and smaller methods.

 **JOHN:**